Swing (dance): Swing dancing today

 Swing dancing was most popular in the 1930s and 1940s, but it still continues today.
 Dance moves have evolved with the music.
-Swing dancing styles are the foundation of many other dance styles including disco, country line dancing, and hip hop.
+Swing dancing styles are the foundation of many other dance styles including disco and country line dancing.
 Swing dancing clubs and contests are still held around the world.

+The American Bop Association (ABA) is a non-profit corporation of 34 member swing dance clubs who are dedicated to the preservation and promotion of the broad range of dance and music styles more commonly known as bop, all forms of swing, jitterbug, and shag.

 Competition

+Formats

+The swing dance competitions use one of the few formats ("categories"):